amazon-archives/sql-cli/README.md

 Refer to [test plan](./tests/test_plan.md) on how to connect to different instance with/without security
 - Load Config file
 - Run single query from Command Line with parameters
-    - *endpoint:* no need to specify a parameter, anything follow by wake word `escli` should be the endpoint.
+    - *endpoint:* no need to specify a parameter, anything follow by wake word `odfesql` should be the endpoint.
     By default, it’s http://localhost:9200
     - *--help:* help page for options and params
     - *-q:* follow by a single query user wants to run.